brunotnasc/space-invaders/README.md

 # Space Invaders

 I've tried to emulate the original style of the arcade game.
-The screen represents the resolution (224x256) and proportions of the original arcade machine.
-The way the enemies move and the positioning of every element on the screen uses a regular grid — as in the original game — and trying to achieve a "pixel-perfect" appearance.
-Also, all the elements are rendered white.
+The screen represents the resolution (224×256) and proportions of the original arcade machine.
+The way the enemies move and the positioning of every element on the screen uses a regular grid — as in the original game — and trying to achieve a “pixel-perfect” appearance.
+Also, all¹ the elements are rendered white.
 The coloring (red or green) is applied using an overlay that colors everything below it, similar to the original arcade machines, which had a colored layer glued over portions of the screen.
 All is done just for educational purposes.

+> ¹ The only exception is the Guided Missile's targeting implementation, which paints the invader red.
+This will be changed, and a sprite will be used to mark a target that is being tracked by a missile.

 ## New mechanics